 I think I knew that it wasn’t an exciting career but that it could lead to a very successful one.

-Did you seek advice from anyone on a financial controller career path?
+How to Become a Financial Controller UK: Did you seek advice from anyone on a financial controller career path?

 Not really.
 In university there wasn’t much career guidance.

 In hindsight, I knew plenty of accountants and I never asked advice from any of them.
 I should have tried to do a a few weeks of work experience in an accounting office.

 For some of the best career advice from the most famous people in the world, check out my Career Advice From The Best Commencement (Graduation) Speeches of All Time post

 How to Become a Financial Controller UK: What % of what you learned in university have you used working as a financial controller?

 45%.
 Maintaining a companies’ accounts in reality is very different to what they teach you in a text book.

 When working in a big company you have big financial reporting systems that you use.

 However, what you learn in school and university gives you a good grounding in the terminology and accounting principles used.